 The verdict is the decision of the Court as to whether you are guilty or not.
 The Court may pronounce the verdict immediately after listening to submissions, or the Court may adjourn the case to take more time to consider its decision.
 If the verdict is that you are guilty, you should not argue with the Judge or protest in any other way in the courtroom as that may amount to contempt of court.

-If you are not satisfied with the result, you should instead file an appeal with the Crime Registry (State Courts, Level 1) within 14 calendar days from the pronouncement of the verdict.
+If you are not satisfied with the result, you should instead file an appeal with the Central Registry (State Courts, Level 2) within 14 calendar days from the pronouncement of the verdict.
 The appeal can be against the verdict or the sentence imposed or both.

 If the verdict is that you are guilty, the prosecutor will then inform the Court if you have any previous convictions.
 You will be given an opportunity to confirm or dispute the information given by the prosecutor.
 Thereafter, you will be given an opportunity to inform the Court of any reasons as to why a lenient sentence should be imposed on you.
 This is called "mitigation".
 The Court will then pass the sentence after taking into consideration your mitigation.